PatLaCisay/3-tier-app/README.md

     - Changes the working directory to a directory called "project."
     - Executes the "mvn clean verify" command, typically used for building and testing Java projects with Apache Maven.

+- Secured Variables, why?

+The Dockerhub credentials are critical data.
+If they are in clear in the code and the repo is public, a malicious person might use them to connect to your Dockerhub account.
+Using Github secrets is a good practice to hide them.

+- Why did we put needs: test-backend on this job?

+We can't build an app that tests have not succeeded.
+That's why we put this "need" parameter.

+- For what purpose do we need to push docker images?

+If a dev want's to test our app, it's more convenient if images are already build.
+It's saving his/her time.

+**2-3 Document your quality gate configuration.**

+Overview of the Quality Gate data :

+   - Quality Gate: Passed
+   - Code Smells: 0
+   - Bugs: 0
+   - Vulnerabilities: 2
+   - Security Hotspots: 3
+   - Coverage: 0.0%
+   - Duplications: 0
+   - Latest Analysis (Main Branch): Passed
+   - Last Analysis: 30th October 2023

+The Quality Gate passed, indicating good code quality with no code smells or bugs.
+However, there are 2 vulnerabilities and 3 security hotspots.
+Code coverage is at 0%, and there are no code duplications.
+The latest analysis on the main branch passed on October 30, 2023.